pattern

 a two-player abstract strategy board game where the players take turns placing stones on a grid to form a line of five stones horizontally, vertically, or diagonally to win

-Ex: The game gomoku ended quickly because neither player could predict the other 's next move .
+Ex: The game of gomoku ended quickly because neither player could predict the other 's next move .

 daily words